PaloAltoNetworks/pan-mcp-relay/README.md

 </a>

-In addition to CLI flags and the configuration file, `pan-mcp-relay` supports reading configuration through the following environment variables:
+In addition to CLI flags and the configuration file, `pan-mcp-relay` supports setting configuration through the following environment variables:

 ```sh
 # Required for Prisma AIRS API